Skip to main content

 Deliver the working map

-Privacy exposure is increasing and nobody can clearly show what personal data is held, where it moves, or who it is shared with.
-Use this when privacy obligations are getting harder and the business still lacks one reliable view of personal data flows.
+Privacy exposure is increasing and nobody can clearly show what personal data is held, where it moves, or who it is shared with Use this when privacy obligations are getting harder and the business still lacks one reliable view of personal data flows.

-What changes after Personal Data Inventory is delivered? +
+What changes once the work is delivered?

 You leave with a usable personal-data inventory and clearer answers for privacy work, breach readiness, and customer questions.